suitenumerique/hackdays2025/submissions/bib4win/README.md

 ## Project Description

-Add bibliography generation and a citation tool to Docs using a custom block and custom inline content.
+A bibliography generation and a citation tool to Docs using a custom block and custom inline content.

 ## Contributors